Nortriptyline: Medical uses

-Irritable Bowel Syndrome
+Irritable bowel syndrome

-Nortriptyline has also been used as an off-label treatment for Irritable Bowel Syndrome, or IBS.
+Nortriptyline has also been used as an off-label treatment for irritable bowel syndrome (IBS).

 Contraindications

-Nortriptyline should not be used in the acute recovery phase after myocardial infarction (viz, heart attack).
-Use of tricyclic antidepressants along with a monoamine oxidase (MAO) inhibitor, linezolid, and IV methylene blue are contraindicated as it can cause an increased risk of developing serotonin syndrome.
+Nortriptyline should not be used in the acute recovery phase after myocardial infarction (heart attack).
+Use of tricyclic antidepressants along with a monoamine oxidase inhibitor (MAOI), linezolid, or IV methylene blue are contraindicated as it can cause an increased risk of developing serotonin syndrome.

 Closer monitoring is required for those with a history of cardiovascular disease, stroke, glaucoma, or seizures, as well as in persons with hyperthyroidism or receiving thyroid hormones.

 Side effects

 The most common side effects include dry mouth, sedation, constipation, increased appetite, blurred vision and tinnitus.
 An occasional side effect is a rapid or irregular heartbeat.
 Alcohol may exacerbate some of its side effects.